ONLYOFFICE/onlyoffice-redmine/README.md

 ## Installing ONLYOFFICE Docs

-Before you proceed to install the plugin, make sure you have an instance of ONLYOFFICE Docs (Document Server) that is resolvable and connectable both from Redmine and any end clients.
+Before you proceed to the plugin installation, make sure you have an instance of ONLYOFFICE Docs (Document Server) that is resolvable and connectable both from Redmine and any end clients.
 Additionally, ensure that ONLYOFFICE Docs can directly POST to Redmine.

-ONLYOFFICE Docs has the free Community version and scalable Enterprise Edition with pro features.
+ONLYOFFICE Docs has the free Community version and scalable Enterprise Edition.
 You can read about [their differences](#onlyoffice-docs-editions) below.

 We recommend using [Docker](https://github.com/onlyoffice/Docker-DocumentServer) to install the free Community version.
 Alternatively, you can follow [these instructions](https://helpcenter.onlyoffice.com/installation/docs-community-install-ubuntu.aspx) for Debian, Ubuntu, or derivatives.